Sensory User's Manual

 To date, scientists have cataloged over 17,000 different smells.
 About

-10,000 can be distinguished by humans, although no one knows just
+10,000 can be distinguished by humans, although no one knows precisely

 how this ability works.
 In the early 1900s, a researcher named Henning